bgmanuel99/JavaLibraryPractice/README.md

 - Interface: The interface class is the one where the menu is declared, it use control sentences to move between the different points of the menu and thus offer users the different services of the interface.

+# Internationalisation
+The main language for the application is english from the United Kingdom(en,UK), but this are other languages that can be used in the aplication:
+     Spanish from Spain(es,ES)
+     Japanish(ja,JP)

+# Files
+There are three files from which i get the books and videogames for the aplication.
+The data of the books and videogames are also interationalized so there one files for each language.
+All the data of the files is transformed into objects inside the library class with an algorithm.

 # Tests
 For the libraries i used a source folder called src, so to avoid problems with the classes in that folder i created another source folder called test, in which i have the tests of the classes of the other folder.